TheGoodlike13/liberty_or_death/README.md

-I preface this chapter like this partly because I get the feeling that SPNEGO could be another mountain full of hydras with mountains of heads, based on a cursory glance in what's required to get it going.
+I preface this chapter like this partly because I get the feeling that SPNEGO could be another mountain full of hydras with mountains of heads, based on a cursory glance at what's required to get it going.

 I hope I'm wrong, but if not, you know I'll give it a full paragraph of mean words as a send off, so there's that to look forward to at least.